1cup(185g)long grain white rice - rinsed, soaked for 30 mins, then drained (Note A)

 Instructions

-Take all the other ingredients (olive oil, chicken bouillon cube, water, salt, ground black pepper plus garlic powder), put them in a saucepan and cover with lid.
-Bring this mixture to a boil over high heat.
+Put all the ingredients, except rice, in a saucepan and cover with lid.
+Bring to a boil over high heat.

 Notes